The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The members of the MBO team making the investment should ensure that they obtain their own tax advice covering the tax matters affecting them.
 These matters are not covered here as this note deals with company taxation issues.
 The following guidance notes set out some of the relevant issues the investors may wish to consider:

 The MBO team is likely to have required additional financing from external investors, such as banks and venture capitalists.
-It is possible that some of these institutions may have received shares in the new group in return
+It is possible that some of these institutions may have received shares in the new group in return for their investment, resulting in them being a connected party for corporation tax purposes.
+There are several provisions within the tax legislation which may restrict either the quantum or the timing of the interest deduction, particularly where there is

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.